 The most common symptoms of juvenile arthritis include:

-- Painful joints in the morning that improve by afternoon.
+- Joint pain in the morning that improves by afternoon.
 Sometimes, the first sign of the disease is a morning limp, caused by an affected knee.
 Hands and feet may also be affected.

 - Joint swelling and pain may also be noted.
 Although young children may not complain of pain, a child may feel irritable or tired and not want to play.
 Sometimes, juvenile arthritis causes lymph node swelling in the neck and other parts of the body.

 - Joints may become inflamed and warm to the touch.

 - Muscles and other soft tissues around the joint may weaken from disuse if the child is not able to run and play normally.